Getting to know Crawford Country...

 Crawford is a small cow town of fewer than 400 residents, situated in the North Fork Valley, on the Western Slope of the Colorado Rockies, and bordered by some of the most diverse and stunning scenery in the state.
 Needle Rock, a 700 foot high volcanic monolith, stands as sentry just a few miles east of Crawford, with the West Elk Mountains rising majestically as its backdrop.
 Just as spectacularly as the West Elks command your attention for their climb towards the heavens, the Black Canyon of the Gunnison National Park, a beautiful 13 mile drive southwest of Crawford, inspires gasps of disbelief from visitors as they peer over 2,000 feet straight down to the Gunnison River below.
 The Grand Mesa, a short drive to the northwest boasts of being the world’s largest flat top mountain, complete with hundreds of lakes, and beautiful aspen forests.
 While lacking the full stunning visual impact of these wonders, the outlying high desert area, referred to locally as the ‘dobie badlands, may seem a bit understated, but tell a story no less compelling… Imagine the ash mounds before you, the result of thousands of years of volcanic activity, as resting at the bottom of the shallow inland sea that once submerged the North Fork Valley.
 Pick up prehistoric shark teeth at 6,500 feet in elevation and try to keep your imagination in check.
 It’s all fascinating - every square foot of this beautiful area.

 Crawford is situated at the southern edge of the area known as the North Fork Valley.
 The North Fork Valley has recently been recognized by the State of Colorado as a Colorado Creative District - geographically the largest such district in the state - and has been referred to in an article in Forbes magazine as “The Golden Triangle”.
 Crawford is one point on the triangle; the other two points are made up of Crawford’s sister towns of Hotchkiss and Paonia.
 What makes this area noteworthy is not only the spectacular surroundings, but the quality of life found in the North Fork Valley.
 Old and new ways of life intersect and tend to complement one another.
 Tradition is still strong in the Valley and expresses itself, amongst other ways, in the many cattle and sheep ranches found here.
-Cattle drives, with cowboys on horseback, are still common in the spring and fall seasons as ranchers move their cattle between valley pastures and the warm weather grazing lands of the high country.
+Cattle drives, with cowboys on horseback, are still common in the late spring and late fall seasons as ranchers move their cattle between valley pastures and the warm weather grazing lands of the high country.

 But for every old time cattle ranch, there’s an organic orchard or commercial garden, a vineyard, or a rancher raising elk or buffalo.
 Small scale farmers and producers relying of hard work, creativity and a willingness to diversify, have forged a new economic direction for the North Fork Valley.
 And with each passing year this reputation has spread further, attracting a new breed of visitor – those seeking an authentic experience centered on an appreciation of the bounty of the Valley… Wine tastings, farm dinners and produce purchased from farm markets are attracting the attention of those serious about the quality of their gastronomic experiences.